 9. Arrange short mock tests/ mock exams and keep records of progression:

 Now that I was ready with the test format, practicing timing and different reading skills, and understanding all the question types, the time came for me to check how I was in an exam situation.
 As I told you my main resource was the Cambridge IELTS Series books, and I started taking my own tests.
 However, those tests were not complete tests of 60 minutes.
 Initially, I started getting used to some short tests like Reading Passage 1 or 2 or 3.
 I did not attempt for full test because I wanted to check my basic abilities first.
 I kept a record of the progress which you guys can keep too.
 Here is a sample record of how my performance improved:

 You can buy some books on Recent IELTS Mock Tests from the following links.

 1. Official IELTS Practice Materials 1 with Audio CD

 2. Official IELTS Practice Materials 2 with Audio CD

 10. Sit for complete mock tests/ mock exams:

 After successfully completing a good number of short/ partial tests and being satisfied with my progress, I sat for some mock tests.
 As far as I can recall, I appeared in 10 mock tests before my exam in September 2013 and all of them were between June and August 2013.
-I kept a record of my scores in each module which also showed an overall gradual progress.
+I kept a record of my scores in each module which also showed overall gradual progress.

 That’s it!
-That’s how I got an individual score of 8.0 in IELTS Reading module.
-I hope you’ve got the general picture and become inspired reading about my style of preparation and my experience.
+That’s how I got an individual score of 8.0 in the IELTS Reading module.
+I hope you’ve got the general picture and become inspired by reading about my style of preparation and my experience.

 If you have any more questions regarding IELTS Reading prep, knock me in the comments or mail me at firstname.lastname@example.org.
 You can also share your story of success here so that others can get inspired from you.